adapteva/presentations/presentations/2015_darpa_waitwhat/openness.md

 background-image: /images/e64.jpg

 ## Challenges remaining
-* US manufacturing costs
 * Parallel programming productivity
 * Status Quo Resistance
+* US manufacturing costs

-> "The Whole 'Parallel Computing Is The Future' Is A Bunch Of Crock." --Linus Torvald
+> "The Whole 'Parallel Computing Is The Future' Is A Bunch Of Crock." --Linus Torvalds

 ---- #conclusions ----
 background-image: /images/chips_tux.jpg

 ## Conclusions
-* Adapteva prospering with unprecedented transparancy
+* Adapteva prospering with unprecedented transparency
-* Openess is fundemental to modern collaboration
+* Openness is fundamental to modern collaboration
 * "Linux like" movement is happening in hardware

 > "There is plenty of room at the bottom"